Samples: An accurate picture of my church's involvement in global evangelism

 Individual effort:

 In addition to these corporate efforts, there are individuals who respond in prayer and/or with funds to needs they hear about on a mission video, read about in the denomination's magazine, or learn in some manner about the expansive compassionate ministries program of the denomination.
-Sometimes this reaches beyond our own denomination to cooperation with other organizations, such as Heart to Heart or Wycliffe Bible Translators.
+Sometimes, this reaches beyond our own denomination to cooperation with other organizations, such as Heart to Heart or Wycliffe Bible Translators.

 There are also teens who, through various avenues, have been able to participate as individuals in mission.
 In the past two years, four different teens have done this.
 One served in a Christian camp for special-needs inner-city children.
-Two served in mission in two different world areas through programs offered by the college in which they were enrolled.
+Two served in missions in two different world areas through programs offered by the college in which they were enrolled.
 One joined a group from our denomination designed to give cross-cultural experience to teens seriously considering missions as their full-time vocation.
 These efforts were supported locally by prayer and financial support.
 On their return, the kids educated the rest of us with reports of their experiences.
 These also served to increase faith and to put the option of choosing missions as a life's career in the forefront for our young people.

 Nazarene Missions Teams:

-Local churches and districts send Nazarene Missions Teams around the world to assist in completion of a construction project (e.g., school, church).
+Local churches and districts send Nazarene Missions Teams around the world to assist in the completion of a construction project (e.g., school, church).
 In addition to the construction project, the team members will evangelize in various and creative ways.
 Each local church team must provide funds for the project (usually $10,000, sometimes less), and each team member must cover their own expenses.
 Our whole congregation get involved in raising and/or donating these funds.
 We have had several people go on Nazarene Mission Teams in the past.
 A portion of the Faith Promise giving for world evangelism is reserved annually to go toward the cost of a future project.

 Child Sponsorship: